EgoNormia

 Results

 We evaluated the following state-of-the-art foundation models: Gemini 1.5 Flash/Pro , GPT-4o , Claude 3.5 Sonnet , o3-mini (medium reasoning setting) , Deepseek R1 , InternVL 2.5 , and Qwen 2.5 VL .
-Results are in Leaderboard.
+Gemini 1.5 Pro, the best-performing model in our evaluation, achieved a mean accuracy of 45.3%, suggesting that current models have limited ability to make embodied normative decisions (RQ1).
+Check out live leaderboard.

 To answer can we use EgoNormia to improve the normative reasoning of VLMs?
 (RQ3) We propose performing retrieval over the context present in EgoNormia, a strategy we call NormThinker, to guide VLMs in making contextually-grounded normative decisions.

 We curate an out-of-domain test dataset based on egocentric robotic assistant footage , selected as its context and embodiment are orthogonal to those seen in Ego4D.
+The NormThinker pipeline is shown below:

 We evaluate NormThinker on 11 these datapoints.
 Without NormThinker, GPT-4o correctly completed only 1 out of 11 tasks.
-However, with NormThinker, the accuracy improved significantly to 5 out of 11.
+With NormThinker, the accuracy improved significantly to 5 out of 11.
 We further evaluate on held-out instances in EgoNormia.
-We demonstrate improvement relative to the best non-RAG model and base GPT-4o on unseen in-domain tasks, obtaining an EgoNormia bench 9.4% better than base GPT-4o, and 7.9% better than randomized retrieval.
-A visualization of the results is shown below:
+We demonstrate improvement relative to the best non-RAG model and base GPT-4o on unseen in-domain tasks, obtaining an EgoNormia bench 9.4% better than base GPT-4o, and 7.9% better than learning from randomly retrieved data.

 All data